eunsaemy/rootkit/README.md

 - Version any files that are transferred
 - Store transferred files in directories by victim IP

+The victim process must disguise its name so that it cannot be detected with "ps alx"

 ### To run attacker.py:

 ```python attacker.py```